-Each year the American Library Association honors books, videos, and other outstanding materials for children and teens.
-Recognized worldwide for the high quality they represent, the ALA Youth Media Awards, including the prestigious Newbery, Caldecott, Printz, and Coretta Scott King Book Awards, guide parents, educators, librarians, and others in selecting the best materials for youth.
+Each year the American Library Association (ALA) honors books, videos, and other outstanding materials for children and teens.
+Recognized worldwide for the high quality they represent, the ALA Youth Media Awards (YMA), including the prestigious Newbery, Caldecott, Printz, and Coretta Scott King Book Awards, guide parents, educators, librarians, and others in selecting the best materials for youth.
 Selected by committees composed of librarians and other literature and media experts, the awards encourage original and creative work in the field of children’s and young adult literature and media.

 The Alex Awards are given to ten books written for adults that have special appeal to young adults, ages 12 through 18.
 The winning titles are selected from the previous year's publishing.
 The Alex Awards were first given annually beginning in 1998 and became an official ALA award in 2002.

 The award is sponsored by the Margaret A. Edwards Trust and administered by the Young Adult Library Services Association (YALSA), a division of the American Library Association.
 Edwards pioneered young adult library services and worked for many years at the Enoch Pratt Library in Baltimore.
 Her work is described in her book “Fair Garden and the Swarm of Beasts,” and over the years she has served as an inspiration to many librarians who serve young adults.
 The Alex Awards are named after Edwards, who was called “Alex” by her friends.

 Coretta Scott King Awards